 - Training to develop an understanding of governance and specific school management issues.

 What does the Board of Governors have responsibility for?

 - Working with the Headteacher on the strategic planning and management of the school, including agreeing and monitoring key policies.

 - Ensuring that pupils receive high quality education and that the management of the school reflects this aim.

 - Discussing and approving the targets for improvement.

-- Appointing the staff including selecting the Headteacher (as and when needed).
+- Assisting with the Appointment of the Headteacher (as and when needed).